All Episodes

 Oh, yeah, a couple of days before the announcement.

-Of course, it's going to change everything, and made it to where he felt it was necessary to be up front and candid with the public.
+And made it to where he felt it was necessary to be upfront and candid with the public.

-Said the capper was, and I'm not picking on the Attorney General Lynch.
+He said the capper was, and I'm not picking on the Attorney General Lynch.

-He said that who I like very much.
+He said that, who I like very much.

-And um he said it was the best chance for the system was if he stepped away and told the American public this, what the FBI did, and here's what we found and what we think.
+And then he said it was the best chance for the system was if he stepped away and told the American public this, what the FBI did, and here's what we found and what we think.

 That offered us the best chance of the American people believing the system that it was done in a credible way.